 2. Don't insult your fighter.
 YES, I have heard this!
 How "motivating" to have your corner call you a pussy!
 (May 09 NAGA) or for your coach to tell you, a preteen girl, that you're worthless and storm off the mat before you're finished with the match (and then it turns out your coach is your DAD!
 August 09 NAGA) I think it's safe to assume that pretty much EVERYONE who bothers to turn out to compete is going to try their hardest and do their best.
 Insults and pleas and whining will not extract better effort from your fighter- urgency and clarity of instruction will.
 Insults and childishness just make you and your school look unappealing, to say the least.
 And don't forget, not everyone at a tournament already trains.
 Some people come to watch and end up getting hooked.
 Rep your school with professionalism and grace, you might find your newest student is sitting nearby, evaluating what it would be like to have YOU as their coach.

-4. Don't be too quiet.
+4. Be loud.
 I don't care what you're normally like off the mats-- shy, softspoken, sweet, whatever-- your job is to support and encourage and provide whatever you can for your fighter for these 4-5-6-10 minutes.
 You better be loud enough for them to hear.
 That doesn't mean screaming at top volume-- either position yourself properly on the mat border, or enunciate and project adequately.
 Do NOT rely on your girlfriend/SO to relay your instructions unless you just lost your voice and there's no alternative.. it adds seconds of delay while she (ok maybe he) looks quizzically at you and says "a real naked what???"

 5. Don't get mad if it seems like we're ignoring you.
 Be louder, repeat repeat repeat, be clearer in articulation, or be clearer with your directions.
 Trust me, we're NOT ignoring you.
 Either the adrenaline is making the blood rush in our ears like the sea in a shell, or our ear is plastered against their chest, or maybe we can hear you but you can't see that our leg is trapped so we can't do what you want... or maybe we're just parsing "turn towards them!"
 Because I tell you, "towards" is confusing when they're on your back; it seems like either way you go they are right there.
 Be specific-- say "turn to your right!" and definitely not "turn towards their left!"
 It's hard enough for me to figure out which is their left leg when I'm calm, much less in a match.
 This past weekend I was in a triangle and my corner said "step over her head" about 20 times, then he realized I was in that cluefree fog... so he clarified "Step over with your right leg!"
 And then, though I was not coordinated enough to execute, I was at least on the same page and gave it a try or two.
 Which brings me to: